x22102817Raj/Notebook/README.md

 # Notebook

-# this is notes ap pwhich you can write notes and delete
+# this is notes app which you can write notes and delete